 Walter Raleigh (c.1552 – 1618)

-Walter Raleigh was an English explorer, adventurer, historian and poet.
+Sir Walter Raleigh was an English explorer, adventurer, historian and poet.
 He was an influential figure at the court of Elizabeth I, and a noted explorer of the New World.
-He was a key figure in the English settlements and colonisation in North America – especially in Virginia.
-He was also a controversial figure for his role in suppressing rebellion in Ireland.
+He was a key figure in the English settlements and colonisation in North America, especially in Virginia.
+He was also a controversial figure for his role in suppressing the rebellion in Ireland.
 He was executed by King James I for violating a peace treaty with the Spanish.

 Walter Raleigh was born in Devon (1552 or 1554) to a wealthy Protestant family.
 He attended Oriel College, Oxford University and briefly fought for the Huguenots in France.

 Between 1579 and 1583, he made a name for himself in dealing with Irish rebellions.
 This included being involved in notorious massacres of surrendered soldiers at Rathlin Island and Smerwick.
 For his role in quelling the rebellion, he was given large tracts of land in Ireland making him one of the wealthiest landowners in Ireland.